 Who trained the observers, and how were they trained?

-Observers were trained during the summer of 2013 by the Southern Regional Education Board (SREB), the New Mexico School Leadership Institute (SLI) and Teachscape.
+Observers were trained during the summer and fall of 2014 by the Southern Regional Education Board (SREB), the New Mexico School Leadership Institute (SLI) and Teachscape.
 Observers were certified after attending the training and passing an online observation calibration exam.
 The NMTEACH Observation Protocol

 is the tool on which all certified observers were trained.
 The certified observers utilize the Observation Protocol to guide their teacher observations.